maria-eduarda-cunha/ElectronicElection/README.md

-# EletronicElection
+# ElectronicElection
 Electronic Election code in python.
 (The comments and variables are in Portuguese)